GE Capital seen ripe for more slimming after credit card IPO

 Meister and others say that GE’s finance presence makes for a more complex company that forces its shares to trade at a discount to manufacturing rivals.

-GE trades at 15 times forward earnings estimates compared with 16.7 times for United Technologies Corp (UTX.N) and 16.3 times for Honeywell International Inc (HON.N), according to Thomson Reuters data.
-Financial companies such as CIT Group (CIT.N), Wells Fargo (WFC.N) and Bank of America (BAC.N) trade between 12 to 13.5 times forward earnings estimates.
+GE trades at 15 times forward earnings estimates compared with 16.7 times for United Technologies Corp and 16.3 times for Honeywell International Inc, according to Thomson Reuters data.
+Financial companies such as CIT Group , Wells Fargo and Bank of America trade between 12 to 13.5 times forward earnings estimates.

 The future of GE Capital is central to a larger issue facing GE and other conglomerates: What mix of businesses makes the most sense?
 Barclays analyst Scott Davis raised the topic for GE last month in a research note with the provocative title: “GE: Structurally Broken Story?”